Peter J. Embí, MD, MS, FACP, FACMI, FAMIA, FIAHSI

 peter.embi@vumc.org

-In recognition of his contributions to the field, Embí has been elected to Fellowship in the American College of Physicians (FACP), the American College of Medical Informatics (FACMI), the American Medical Informatics Association (FAMIA) and the International Academy of Health Sciences Informatics (FIAHSI).
-He has also served in numerous national leadership roles, including as the immediate past president and chair of the Board of Directors of the American Medical Informatics Association.
-He also has served on many national advisory boards, including service on the Board of Scientific Counselors to the National Library of Medicine and on the National Advisory Council for the Agency for Healthcare Research and Quality (AHRQ).
+In recognition of his contributions and thought leadership, Dr. Embí has been elected a Member of the National Academy of Medicine, and to Fellowship in numerous societies and colleges, including the American College of Physicians, the American College of Medical Informatics, the American College of Rheumatology, and the International Association for Health Sciences Informatics.
+Among his national leadership roles, Dr. Embí is the current President of the American College of Medical Informatics, served as Past President and Chair of the Board of Directors of AMIA, and served on the Board of Directors for the American College of Rheumatology.
+He has also served on numerous national advisory boards to universities and organizations, including on the Board of Scientific Counselors to the NIH’s National Library of Medicine and on the National Advisory Council to the Agency for Healthcare Research and Quality.

 Find Dr. Embí on LinkedIn here